+When improving Sentida, this paper only looks at the valence dimension of the Emma dataset for validation but Emma’s other dimensions and the insights from the dataset itself are interesting for future research in the described neural network SA space.

 Current Danish lexical SA

 The first SA tool for Danish, AFINN, stemmed from an interest in Twitter sentiment analysis (Nielsen, 2011) and was developed from machine translations of English sentiment lexicons (Nielsen, 2019).
 It currently consists of 3,552 rated words in Danish and 96 rated emoticons (Nielsen, 2015/2019).
+The reason for being interested in Twitter SA is that it allows us to get an everyday view of positivity regarding specific topics extracted through searches on Twitter.
+An example is to search for #dkpol on Twitter, which is the hashtag many Danish politicians use, to get an overview of the political sentiment.